The Chalet at Tan yr Ogof

 - Entrance into sitting/dining room, kitchen,one double bedroom, bathroom with electric shower over bath.

-While there is no enclosed garden the Chalet is set in woodland with a garden bench to admire the views.
+Garden: while not having a garden The Chalet is set in beautiful woodland, quite secluded, with a bench to admire the views.

-A useful outdoor boot/gear storage container immediately outside cottage.
+Please note: There is an outdoor boot/gear storage container immediately outside the cottage.

 - Let starts

 - Cottage ref

 - Remote location